antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/ssl.rst

    blocking behavior of the socket I/O involved in the handshake.

-   The parameter ``suppress_ragged_eofs`` specifies how the :meth:`SSLSocket.read` method should signal unexpected EOF from the other end of the connection.
+   The parameter ``suppress_ragged_eofs`` specifies how the :meth:`SSLSocket.recv` method should signal unexpected EOF from the other end of the connection.
 If specified as :const:`True` (the default), it returns a normal EOF (an empty bytes object) in response to unexpected EOF errors raised from the underlying socket; if :const:`False`, it will raise the exceptions back to the caller.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       New optional argument *ciphers*.